gilbertlabcode/MENDR-image-analysis/EdU/Instructions.md

 2. Analyze images with MATLAB:

   Open MATLAB and make sure the directory with all the scripts is in your search path, or that it is your current directory.
 Run the script "EdUGFPLooper"; it will prompt you to select the folder with the resliced images produced by ImageJ, as well as the text file exported by ImageJ.
 The script will export a new text file with the GFP+EdU+ objects (%).

+  The script "EdUGFPLooper" is a wrapper to automate batch analysis of multiple images.
+Open this script for more details on how each image is analyzed.